carlosaicrag/johns_barber_shop/README.md

 Page where users are able to pick their type of haircut and the barber they want to give them a haircut.
 </li>
 <li>
-Page where barbers are able to see who is in their queue and are also able to take people off of their queue once they are done with a haircut.
+Page where barbers are able to see how many people are in their queue and are also able to take people off of their queue once they are done with a haircut.
 </li>
 <li>
 Home page where users see how long it will take to get a haircut for each barber.